ErykMikolajek/machine-learning-uni/README.md

 - lab08 - dimensionality reduction using PCA
 - lab09 - introduction to neural nets - with sklearn Perceptron()
 - lab10 - classification and regression using Keras Sequential model
+- lab11 - hyperparameter tuning using SciKeras and Keras Tuner
 \
 ... more to come